Paige VanZant: Global Fight League (2025–present)

+Mixed martial arts fighting style

 VanZant typically attacks with aggressive grappling, then seeks to finish the fight with strikes.
 Her style includes ground-and-pound, dirty boxing, and a wide variety of clinch striking.
 While standing, she will often move the fight toward the fence and utilize knees, elbows, forearms, punches, and throws.

 VanZant is noted for the constant pressure she applies while grappling.
 If an opponent escapes her clinch, she will usually look to close the distance again within moments.
 At UFC Fight Night 57, Kailin Curran struggled to establish range against VanZant.
 During their three-round bout, Felice Herrig was repeatedly held down by VanZant's grappling.
 The first fighter to defeat VanZant, Tecia Torres, largely avoided her clinch while attacking with strikes near the center of the cage.
 While fighting from a distance, she typically attacks with high kicks and punches.
 She credits her past experiences dancing with her ability to perform flexible and agile movements in her fights; she demonstrated this when she knocked out Bec Rawlings with a jumping switch kick which earned her a "Performance of the Night" bonus.

-In addition to her striking, VanZant has a blue belt in Brazilian Jiu-Jitsu.
+In addition to her striking, VanZant has a purple belt in Brazilian Jiu-Jitsu.

 Professional wrestling career

-All Elite Wrestling (2021–2022)

 On September 15, 2021, VanZant made her first professional wrestling appearance, appearing for All Elite Wrestling (AEW) on their Dynamite program with fighters from American Top Team.
 The following week on Rampage: Grand Slam, VanZant attacked Chris Jericho.

-On the February 2, 2022 episode of Dynamite, American Top Team's Dan Lambert introduced VanZant to Brandi Rhodes, with VanZant later attacking Rhodes at his behest.
+On the February 2, 2022, episode of Dynamite, American Top Team's Dan Lambert introduced VanZant to Brandi Rhodes, with VanZant later attacking Rhodes at his behest.
 The angle between VanZant and Rhodes was dropped after Brandi and her husband Cody announced that they were leaving AEW.
 On March 4, AEW founder Tony Khan tweeted that VanZant would sign with the promotion.
 VanZant appeared alongside her husband Austin Vanderford in the audience on the March 9 episode of Dynamite.
 During the main event, she attacked Tay Conti at ringside, distracting Sammy Guevara and assisting Scorpio Sky to win the TNT Championship.
 After the match, VanZant signed her AEW contract on top of Tay's body.
 On the May 27 episode of Rampage, it was announced that VanZant would make her in-ring debut at Double or Nothing, teaming with Ethan Page and Scorpio Sky to face Conti, Guevara, and Frankie Kazarian.
 At the event, VanZant's team was victorious.
-Zan Vant last appeared for AEW in April of 2022.
+VanZant last appeared for AEW in May 2022.
+After two years of inactivity, VanZant's profile was removed from the AEW website roster page on June 3, 2024, signifying her official departure from the company.